Find out some simple ways to help add vegetables to your diet. These simple changes are great for children, as well as adults.

 Lots of people enjoy salads but tend to eat them plain with dressing.
 While others don’t much care for bland salads.
 However, there are endless possibilities for salads.
 Try adding more fresh vegetables (even some fruit) to your salad.
 A salad can easily offer an entire day’s recommendation for vegetables if a variety of vegetables are used.
 Countless salad suggestions can be found online, and there are options that will satisfy anyone.
 One of my favorite salads is this Berry Delicious Avocado Chicken Salad.
 For fussy children, try allowing them to pick their own ingredients by setting up a small salad bar with different healthy and some fun options.
 Also try switching up your salad dressing, or making your own, this Strawberry Balsamic Vinaigrette Dressing is a family favorite of ours.

 Smoothies are an excellent way to blend your favorite fruits and vegetables into a delicious creation.
 Blended together, you will rarely taste the vegetables, the sweetness of the fruit will usually shine through.
 If you are looking for some simple smoothie recipes, try this Apple Carrot Cucumber Smoothie.
 The carrots are sweet too, so you will never know that you are getting in some additional vegetables to your diet.

-I don’t know what it is, but roasting vegetables make them 100xs better.
+One more advantage of roasting vegetables to a crunchy outside is that even as cold leftovers, they retain their taste and nutrition.
+My family will definitely roasting vegetables make them 100xs better.
 My kids aren’t fans of broccoli or cauliflower, but if I chop it up nice and small, add some seasoning and olive oil, then roast them, they eat every late piece on their plate.
 My husband and I do too.
 We also love roasting zucchini and squash, it almost makes them like vegetable chips.